f4exb/sdrdaemon/README.md

 <h2>Examples</h2>

-Basic usage:

- - `./SDRdaemon -t rrtlsdr -c freq=94600000` Use RTL-SDR device #0 and start tuned to 94.6 MHz

-Specify gain:
+Typical commands:

+  - RTL-SDR: `./sdrdaemon -t rtlsdr -I 192.168.1.3 -D 9090 -C 9091 -c freq=433970000,srate=1000000,ppm=58,gain=40.2,decim=5,fcpos=2`
- - `./SDRdaemon -t rtlsdr -c freq=94600000,gain=22.9` Use RTL-SDR device #0 and start tuned to 94.6 MHz with a gain of 22.9 dB
+    - Use RTL-SDR device #0
+    - Destination address for the data is: `192.168.1.3`
+    - Using UDP port `9090` for the data (it is the default anyway)
+    - Using TCP port `9091` to listen to configuration commands (it is the default anyway)
+    - Startup configuration:
+      - Center frequency: _433.97 MHz_
+      - Device sample rate: _1 MHz_
+      - Local oscillator correction: _58 ppm_
+      - RF gain: _40.2 dB_
+      - Decimation: 2^_5_ = 32; thus stream sample rate is 31.25 kHz
+      - Position of center frequency: _2_ is centered (decimation around the center)

 <h2>All options</h2>

  - `-t devtype` is mandatory and must be `rtlsdr` for RTL-SDR devices or `hackrf` for HackRF.
  - `-c config` Comma separated list of configuration options as key=value pairs or just key for switches.
-Depends on device type (see next paragraph).
+Depends on device type (see next paragraphs).
  - `-d devidx` Device index, 'list' to show device list (default 0)
  - `-r pcmrate` Audio sample rate in Hz (default 48000 Hz)
  - `-M ` Disable stereo decoding